ibis7/HackerNewsAssessment/README.md

 	1. Go to the HackerNewsWeb folder in a console
 	2. Run 'npm install'
 	3. Run 'npm start'
+	4. You can go now to http://localhost:4200/ and see the running page (make sure the API is also running)

+Note that the Angular CLI requires a minimum Node.js version of v20.19 or v22.12.

 ## How to run tests